void-linux/void-packages/CONTRIBUTING.md

 Once the reviewers have merged the pull request, our [build server](http://build.voidlinux.eu) is automatically triggered and builds all packages from this pull request for all supported platforms.
 Once it is finished, the packages are available to all Void Linux users.

+## Constrained Packages

+We keep lists of packages that need special attention on updates in `common/constraints/`.
+As an example packages that are known to break on updates will be listed there.
+When you make changes to templates other than your own, **please make the maintainer aware** of them.
+One way to do this is by mentioning the maintainer in your pull request.